zelionix/ansible-collection-pterodactyl-nginx/roles/pterodactyl_panel/README.md

 ### Apache2

+##### `pterodactyl_panel_upload_limit`
+- Maximum allowed upload file size for the panel
+- Default: `100M`

 ##### `pterodactyl_panel_webroot`
-- Path in which the panel should be installed
+- Path in which the panel application will be installed
 - Default: `/var/www/pterodactyl`

 ##### `pterodactyl_panel_domain`
-- Domain for which Apache2 should respond to queries
+- Domain for which the web server ( apache or nginx ) will respond to queries
 - Default: `{{ ansible_fqdn }}`

 ##### `pterodactyl_panel_ssl_mode`
 - Determines how the role should handle the TLS certificates for the panel
 - If set to `selfsign`, the role creates a self-signed certificate and uses it for the Panel.
   You should only use a self-signed certificate for private use or during testing.
-  For production deployments, please use a service like Lets Encrypt to generate a valid certificate.
+  For production deployments, please use a service like Lets Encrypt / Dehydrated  to generate a valid certificate.
+- If set to  `dehydrated`, the role use dehydrated certs for let's encrypt service.
 - If set to `none`, the role does not manage certificates - it just loads an existing server certificate from `pterodactyl_panel_ssl_<cert/key>`.
-  You are responsible for providing such a certificate before running the role (for example via Lets Encrypt)
+  You are responsible for providing such a certificate before running the role (for example an authority signed certificate, or internal CA )
 - Default: `none`

 ##### `pterodactyl_panel_ssl_cert`
-- Certificate file for the apache2 webserver
+- Certificate file for the apache or nginx webserver
 - The behavior depends on `pterodactyl_panel_ssl_mode`:
     - If `none`: This is the certificate read by the role.
 The file must already be present on the remote host and be readable by `www-data`.
     - If `selfsign`: This is the path where the self-signed certificate will be stored by this role.
 The directory must already exist.